 Model United Nations Club

 Honors and Awards

-1st place, Electrical Engineering Senior Design Award, 2016 2nd place, ASAIO Student Design Competition, 2016
+First Place, Electrical Engineering Senior Design Award, 2016 Second Place, ASAIO Student Design Competition, 2016

-Senior Merit Award in Engineering, 2016 1st Place, IEEE Region 5 Conference Student Paper Competition, 2015 1st Place, Rice Undergraduate Elevator Pitch Competition, 2015
+Senior Merit Award in Engineering, 2016 First Place, IEEE Region 5 Conference Student Paper Competition, 2015 First Place, Rice Undergraduate Elevator Pitch Competition, 2015

 German Academic Exchange Service (DAAD) RISE Scholarship, 2015

 Louis J. Walsh Scholarship from Rice School of Engineering, 2015 35th Place Worldwide (top 2%), IEEEXtreme 24-Hour Coding Competition, 2015

 Critical Language Scholarship from Rice (supports summer German language study in Leipzig, Germany), 2013

 Lady Geddes Essay Prize from Rice English Department (first International student to receive this award), 2013